Frequently Asked Questions

 Can I upgrade my GPA for consideration into your program?

 The Faculty of Graduate Studies will allow applicants who have already completed a four year undergraduate degree to take a maximum of five courses at third and fourth year levels to increase their 60-credit hour applicant pool GPA for consideration into a graduate level program at Dalhousie University.
 These courses must be completed before our application deadline which is January 31st.
 The grades obtained from courses taken after your 4 year degree will replace your earliest grades (typically, first term of 3rd year) so you need to look at your transcript to see what grades you received in that term and if it is worth it to upgrade.
 You do not want to replace an A or an A+ to risk getting a lower grade.
 Regardless of how you do in these courses, they will contribute to your 60 credit hour admission GPA.
+These cannot be courses already taken during your undergraduate degree.

 If I need to obtain prerequisite courses after I have completed my undergraduate degree, will these marks count in my overall GPA calculation?